 1) Get Employed!
 One way to have a productive summer is to get a part-time summer job.
 Many people don’t want to work during the summer because they think that it may be boring.
 Work doesn’t have to be boring though.
 If you like kids, for example, there are summer camps that you can work at.

 You can also try and find jobs with people who are working in careers that you are interested in, that way not only do you make money but you get to see if you …

 Comments Off on Personal Development and Education Thanks To Alan Cohen

 Alan Cohen is a motivational guru and one of the top-ranking thinkers and writers.
 He influences the lives of many people who want to live better and are open to getting out of their comfort zone.
 I recently reviewed his book “How Good Can You Let It Get?” in my speech for GED students and this post is a summary of it.
 These students now really have a great way to get ahead fast if the use the Covcell GED Prep Course.

 GED students face many obstacles, they don’t have a high school diploma so they have to go back to school to earn their GED certificate.
 It may take them only 3 months to get all set, but often they first join a class with enthusiasm, but only to drop out half way or disappear for a while until …

 The Power of Being Patient Enough to Slow Down and Hear from God

 God has had me on an amazing journey since 2014.
 But the real pivotal point came in the spring of 2012.
 It’s a faith walk like I’ve never seen before.
 He was preparing the way for me.

 I had an idea of what I wanted my life to look like, but God had other plans.
 I had just graduated the semester before from college.
 I was home again, not quite sure of what the next steps would entail.

-So I even applied for jobs out of desperation; doing things I could never see …
+So I even applied for jobs out of desperation; doing things I could never see myself …